avaframe/FlowPy/readme.md

 - flux_threshold: when Flow-Py stops the spreading, Standard = 0.0003, Optional!
 - max_z_delta: The max. z_delta your process can reach.
 Some hints: Avalanche = 270 /  Rockfall = 50 / Soil Slides = 12 / Standard = 8848 (no limitation), Optional!

 Right now the Code works on Linux and Windows Machines.
-Haven't tested it on OS, if you are able to run it there, please give us feedback.
+Haven't tested it on MacOS, if you are able to run it there, please give us feedback.
 Run the Code via the main.py script: python3 main.py ...
 Some PyQt libraries are needed and rasterio.
 There is the requirements.txt file in the repo that includes all needed libraries.
+(Work in progress...)

 ## Input Files